ceford/cefjdemos-data-jdm-user-en/articles/templates/cassiopeia-templatedetails-xml.md

-In this example, the `<fieldset name="advanced">` tag encloses all of the parameters and it uses the **name** attribute to create the "Advanced" tab in the interface.
+In this example, the `<fieldset name="advanced">` tag encloses all of the parameters and it uses the **name** attribute to create the *Advanced* tab in the interface.
 All that is necessary to create another tab in the interface is another `<fieldset>` tag with a different **name** attribute.
 With this in mind, it is relatively simple to create as many additional tabs and parameters as